komellara99/covid-app-new/Readme.txt

 CHANGELOG VERSION 0.1 - 13 March 2008

 - Polygons representing each country were merged into one feature
-- Åland Islands was extracted from Finland
+- Ã…land Islands was extracted from Finland
 - Hong Kong was extracted from China
 - Holy See (Vatican City) was added
 - Gaza Strip and West Bank was merged into "Occupied Palestinean Territory"